Markovian dynamics of concurrent systems: Introduction

 Section~\ref{sec:markov-measures} is devoted to a general study of Markov measures for actions of trace monoids.
-We introduce the notion of fibred valuations and of M\"obius fibred valuations.
-We show that Markov measures correspond to M\"obius fibred valuations.
-Markov measures are given a realisation through the Markov chain of states-and-cliques.
+Probabilistic parameters are characterised and Markov measures are given a realisation through the Markov chain of states-and-cliques.

-In Section~\ref{sec:uniform-measures}, we particularise our study to the case of partial actions.
-The goal is to show the existence of a Markov measure with same support as the action.
-To this aim, we construct the uniform measure related to the action, and we show that it is Markovian.
-In the course of this construction, we introduce the characteristic root of the action and its Parry cocycle.
-We give an inversion formula which allows to interpret the characteristic root of the action as a particular root of a polynomial attached to the action.
+In Section~\ref{sec:uniform-measures}, we consider the case of concurrent systems where not every action is necessarily always enabled.
+The goal is to show the existence of a Markov measure with the same support as the one of the monoid action.
+To this aim, we construct the uniform measure related to the concurrent system, and we show that it is Markovian.
+In the course of this construction, we introduce the characteristic root of the concurrent system and its Parry cocycle.
+We give an inversion formula which allows to interpret the characteristic root of the concurrent system as a particular root of a polynomial attached to the concurrent system.